 Liability cannot be absolutely eliminated unless the legislature immunizes armed volunteers who act in good faith.
 At this time we are proposing legislation for School Marshals that provides for immunity from liability.
 Such immunity should be enacted with specific criteria for state mandated certification that includes:

 - Psychological evaluations such as required for LEOs;

 - Shoot don’t shoot scenarios with simulators or simulated live-fire ammunition;

 All of the above are either mandated or strongly suggested in case law dealing with law enforcement training.

 Such training protocols that provide authentic, innovative, and up to date training do not guarantee that mistakes will not be made under stress.
 Just as with LEOs, the emphasis on Realty Based Training diminishes liability for churches and other organizations deploying paid or volunteer security teams.
 Active Shooter Protocols (ASP) with live-fire Simunitions in conjunction with law enforcement ASP training must be required for any church team .
-Until the state legislatures takes such action, each church and church school board should consider establishing such criteria and begin a certification process that can be combined with armed SRO training.
+Each church and church school board should consider establishing such criteria and begin a certification process.

-A mix of uniformed and non-uniformed personnel is most effective at deterring and stopping armed school attacks; provided that there are RBT components for all security personnel.
+A mix of uniformed and non-uniformed personnel is most effective at deterring and stopping attacks on churches and schools; provided that there are RBT components for all security personnel.
 Other departments within your organization should also particpate in the role playing in order to become aware of your anticipated response to various contingencies.
 LEOs, security team members and others present need to recognize each other!

 All law enforcement officers (LEOs) should be getting such training under Young v.
 City of Providence (plainclothes officers holding suspect at gunpoint shot responding uniformed officer in low-light situation).
 The court assigned potential liability based on an admission by the defendant law enforcement agency that the agency provided very limited RBT scenarios and no low-light training situations.